vasilakisfil/Introspected-REST/README.md

 #### 9.2.1.
 MicroTypes in HTTP
 The Content-Type header is limited up to 128 characters so we might need another header for that.
 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.
+The communaity will choose the headers and implementation.

 ### 9.3.
 Introspection as the engine of application state (IATEOAS)
 The idea of introspection is to be able to examine properties of a system at runtime.